-- The MGC MUST timestamp this message coincident with sending the SS7 IAM message or transmitting the dialed digits on an MF-trunk. - For an originating call from an MTA or from a PSTN Gateway, if the MGC receives notification via signaling from the terminating CMS that the call is to be intercepted but the terminating device is unable to perform the interception, the MGC MUST timestamp and send an additional Signaling_Start event message to the Electronic Surveillance Delivery Function prior to delivering a response to the originating MTA or PSTN Gateway.
-This Signaling_Start event message MUST contain the Electronic Surveillance Indication object, and MUST indicate 'termination' in the Direction-Indicator.
+- The MGC MUST timestamp this message coincident with sending the SS7 IAM message or transmitting the dialed digits on an MF-trunk. - For an originating call from an MTA or from a PSTN Gateway, if the MGC receives notification via signaling from the terminating CMS that the call is to be intercepted but the terminating device is unable to perform the interception, the MGC MUST timestamp and send an additional Signaling\Start event message to the Electronic Surveillance Delivery Function prior to delivering a response to the originating MTA or PSTN Gateway.
+This Signaling\Start event message MUST contain the Electronic\Surveillance\Indication attribute, and the value of the Direction\Indicator attribute MUST be integer 2 (2=Terminating).